MShinkle/automation_projects_pilots/repomix/README.md

 python move_and_convert_files.py [package_directory]
 ```

 This will allow repomix to add them into the summary file without all the ipynb formatting and outputs.
-Next, compile a summary of all the .py, .md, and .txt files in the repo into a single output file via repomix:
+Next, compile a summary of all the .py, .md, and .txt files in the repo into a single output file via repomix.
+NOTE: IT IS CRITICAL THAT THIS IS RUN FROM THE SAME DIRECTORY AS YOUR `repomix.config.json` FILE.

 ```bash
 npx repomix [package_directory] -o [package_name].txt